apache/mxnet/example/extensions/lib_subgraph/README.md

 The `hybridize` function prepares the HybridBlock to be converted into a backend symbol.
 The `backend` argument is a string that identifies which backend that will partition the model.
 The `backend_opts` takes other user-specified options that will be passed to the backend partitioning APIs.
 The actual partitioning takes place during the forward pass.

-If you just want to partition the HybridBlock but not run a complete forward pass, you can use `optimize_for` API that combines the work done in the `hybridize` API with part of the work done in the forward pass.
+If you just want to partition the HybridBlock but not run a complete forward pass, you can use the `optimize_for` API that combines the work done in the `hybridize` API with part of the work done in the forward pass.

 ```
 optimize_for(x, backend=None, backend_opts=None, **kwargs)